 1965 – On 26th of March, 1965 Betty rolled out of the VW showroom at Bletchley, Milton Keynes with a Mr Leslie Peerless behind the wheel.
 Betty would remain with the Peerless family for 33 years.
 No doubt, the Van had a special role in creating many magic holiday memories for this family.

-Originally, Betty was an 11 Window Combi van with Sea Blue and Blue White paint.
+Originally, Betty was an 11 Window Combi van in Sea Blue with a White top.
 After being converted by Canterbury Ltd of Essex into the Pitt Open Plan Camper Van, Betty transformed in to the quintessential holiday vehicle, taking the Peerless family to Spain every year for a few weeks of fun and sunshine.
 Each year, Betty would make the trip with the entire family, their luggage and a speedboat in tow.

 1971 – At around 70,000 miles, the original 1965 1500cc single port engine dropped a valve,so under a warranty brand new genuine VW engine was fitted, which is the same engine ‘Betty’ runs today.

-Upon purchasing the Van Mr. Burbery christened the Van ‘Dilly’.
+Upon purchasing the Van Paul christened the Van ‘Dilly’.
 And so, ‘Dilly’ began her second stretch as a much loved family holiday van.

 2000 – Thanks to the love and care of ‘Dilly’s’ previous owners, the van had retained much of its original furniture and bodywork.
 At 35 years old, however, ‘Dilly’ was beginning to show her age.